ycexiao/scikit-package/doc/source/new-project-guide/level-4-tutorial.rst

 In Level 3, you learned to reuse code across multiple projects.
 Here, you will learn to reuse code across all files on your local computer by turning your project into an installable Python package.
 Hence, Level 4 is also referred to as ``system``.

-In Level 4, you will also learn to utilize GitHub.

-This tutorial will take about 10 to 15 minutes.
+This tutorial may take about 10 to 15 minutes.

 Prerequisites
 ^^^^^^^^^^^^^

 We assume you have at least hosted one project on GitHub.
-If you are new to GitHub, please refer to the FAQ guide on GitHub workflow.
+If you are new to GitHub, please refer to the FAQ guide on GitHub workflow :ref:`here <faq-github-workflow>`.

 .. include:: snippets/scikit-installation.rst